froggestspirit/SDATTool/README.md

 -or works by creating a copy of the sbnk and swars used by each sseq, and tries to only build them with the instruments used in the sseq, removing the rest.
 The file size is generally larger, but the size of the sbnk and swars that need to load with the sseq should hopefully be smaller.
 This will also write a lot more files to the unpack directory

-To make better use of the -or option, first unpack a SDAT, then re-build it with -or.
-After, unpack that new SDAT, and rebuild that new one with -o

-To build with different sets of files (new files, or removing files for example), the FileBlock.json and InfoBlock.json should be modified appropriately.

-New in version 1.4.0:

-      -SSEQ files now convert to MIDI and back.
-This should be a 1:1 conversion, but was only tested on a couple SDAT files

-New in version 1.3.0:

-      -Code cleanup/organization

-      -Raw files no longer extract by default.
-They can be extracted with the -wr flag

-      -SSEQ files are now properly parsed to txt, and compiled back

-New in version 1.2.2:

-      -Optimize for RAM option now creates only one SWAR per sseq, even if it's bank normally uses more

 New in version 1.2.1:

 -Fixes for optimize for RAM option

 New in version 1.2.0:

 -Optimize for RAM option

 New in version 1.1.0:

 -Code cleanup

 -Optimize and optimize size flags

 New in version 1.0.0:

 -Code overhull and JSON formatting

 -Temporarily removed options to optimize SDAT (They will be the next priority)

 -Fixed SSEQ dumping